 $ exit

-$ rsync -avzh SOURCEUSER@SOURCEIP:~/public_html .
+$ rsync -avzh sourceuser@sourceip:~/public_html .

-If using ServerPilot, rename public_html to public
+- If using ServerPilot, we will need to amend the wp-config.php file.
+First, rename the public_html folder to public

 $ mv public_html public

-Check the source table prefix in wp-config.php
+- Now let’s check the source table prefix in wp-config.php

 $ cat public/wp-config.php | grep table_prefix

-Edit the new wp-config.php to include the correct table prefix
+- Edit the new wp-config.php to include the correct table prefix

 $ nano wp-config.php